compiling-org/nft-blockchain-interactive/docs/SOLANA_SPECIFIC_README.md

 # Solana Emotional Metadata

-## 🎯 Project Overview
+## 🚨 REALITY CHECK: Solana Integration

-**Solana Emotional Metadata** is an Anchor-based program that stores creative session data and emotional metadata on the Solana blockchain, with integrated Stream Diffusion performance tracking.
+**Solana Emotional Metadata** is planned as an Anchor-based program for storing creative session data and emotional metadata on Solana.

-**Implementation Status**: ✅ Anchor program with emotional data accounts deployed
+**Implementation Status**: ⚠️ Program structure exists but NOT deployed to any network
-**Current State**: On-chain storage for compressed emotional/performance metadata with stream diffusion metrics
+**Current State**: Basic Anchor program structure with simulated blockchain calls - no real Solana integration

 ## 🏗️ Technical Architecture